 Compulsory Social Benefits

-The following is a breakdown of the social insurances’ tax in Shanghai (December 2022):
+The following is a breakdown of the social insurance tax in Shanghai (July 2023):

 Learn more about social benefits contributions in the comprehensive financial guide for foreign companies in China.